orbitalquark/gtdialog/docs/manual.md

 * `--height int`: Manually set the height of the dialog in pixels if possible.
 * `--text str`: The main message text.
 * `--informative-text str`: Extra informative text.
-* `--icon str`: The name of the [GTK stock icon][] to display.
+* `--icon str`: The name of an [icon][] to display.
 No icon is displayed by default.
-Examples are "gtk-dialog-error", "gtk-dialog-info", "gtk-dialog-question", and "gtk-dialog-warning".
+Examples are "dialog-error", "dialog-information", "dialog-question", and "dialog-warning".
 * `--icon-file str`: The path to the icon to display.
 Has no effect when `--icon` is present.
 * `--button1 str`: The right-most button's label.
 The default is "Ok" for `ok-msgbox` and "Yes" for `yesno-msgbox`.